-Membership includes: unlimited office visits with no copays, some free medication, all low cost if not free, free routine lab work.
+Membership includes: unlimited office visits with no copays, some free medication, all low cost if not free, free routine lab work once a year.
 After hours care, and texting available.
 You will always talk to YOUR provider not another provider about your care.
 Also, we have a collaborating doctor that reviews charts that is an MD and a collaborating pharmacist that reviews all prescriptions.
 So, three for the price of one.

 We do not have a vaccine mandate for care.
 If there is a specific question for families then the provider can discuss with them and give them guidance.
 We treat all families, shapes, sizes, colors, vaccinated and non-vaccinated.

 Yes, we will be happy to provide you with an itemized receipt.
 We will have no knowledge whether you get reimbursed and do not guarantee your insurance company will reimburse you.